buildingSMART-Finland/InfraModel/markdown/headers.md

 ## Project

-\<Project> element defines base data of the project, including it's name description and classification system definitios.
+\<Project> element defines base data of the project, including it's name description and classification system definitions.

-The description can contain ie. the project long name or code.
+The description may contain ie. the project long name or code.

-The state attribute can be used to describe the state of the project and its content.
+The state attribute may be used to describe the state of the project and its content.
 Sub-elements of the file however may override the state value defined here by setting their own state attribute.

 {{xtabulate5 Project}}